phpstan/phpstan/README.md

 * Existence of variables while respecting scopes of branches and loops.
 * Existence and visibility of called methods and functions.
 * Existence and visibility of accessed properties.
+* Correct types assigned to properties.
 * Correct number of parameters passed to constructors, methods and functions.
+* Correct types returned from methods and functions.
 * Correct number of parameters passed to `sprintf`/`printf` calls based on format strings.

 Future versions will also check if arguments of correct types are passed to methods and functions and assigned to properties.